 If a student can't provide evidence of their exemption, advise them to contact their school to get a copy of an existing exemption or begin the exemption process.
 You can give the student a letter of offer to support this process.

 The evidence is different depending on the student's circumstances.
 You need to check who approved the exemption and make sure it is in the right format.
-Each region has its own process.
-Some give the student an exemption document in 2 parts - the exemption itself and the details of the training.

 However, in all cases, the evidence of exemption must: